maw501/maw501.github.io/_posts/technical/2018-10-22-Gaussian-Processes.md

 title: Gaussian Processes
 date: 2018-10-22
 use_math: true
-['gaussian_processes', 'kernels']
+tags: ['gaussian_processes', 'kernels']
 image: "gp.png"
 ---

-**Note: still a work in progress**

-In a loose sense Gaussian Processes can be thought of as a probabilistic non-parametric form of non-linear regression.
+In a loose sense Gaussian Processes can be thought of as a probabilistic yet non-parametric form of non-linear regression.
+In this article we will go over two examples which will illustrate how powerful these models are.

 <!--more-->
 <hr class="with-margin">